Blue Apron’s stock nears NYSE danger level

 The cook-your-own meal kit company said this week that its customer count dropped 30% from this time last year, to 550,000.
 Total orders fell 29% in the first quarter, compared with 2018.

-The New York company has cut its spending on advertising as it shifts its strategy to focus on customers that might stick with the meal service longer and spend more.
-That has contributed to declining user numbers.
+The struggling New York company has shifted its strategy to focus on customers more likely to remain loyal and who spend more per meal.

+That has happened and customers are spending more per meal, putting in more order, and revenue per customer is rising.
+But it’s not been enough to offset falling customer numbers.

 If the stock slips below $1 and stays there for 30 consecutive days, it will be threatened with a delisting under NYSE rules.